Academic Services and Opportunities

 Study Abroad programs include:

-A new semester/year program in Nice, France, established in August 2010, is modeled after the SBC JYF program in Paris.
-It includes direct enrollment at three campuses of the University of Nice/Sophia Antipolis, offering courses in liberal arts and sciences.
-SBC JYF in-house courses and ateliers in studio art also offered.
+The semester/year program in Nice, France, established in August 2010, is modeled after the JYF program in Paris.
+It includes direct enrollment at three campuses of the University of Nice, offering courses in liberal arts and sciences.
+JYF in-house courses and ateliers in studio art are also offered.
 Host families, group excursions and day trips are included.
-Nice, the cultural capital of the Riviera, is in the forefront of theater, cinema, ballet and opera and is ideally located to explore Monaco, Provence and Italy.
+Nice, the cultural capital of the Riviera, is in the forefront of theater, cinema, ballet and opera and is ideally located to explore Monaco, Provence, and Italy.

-The Sweet Briar College Junior Year in Seville is an intercollegiate, educational study-abroad program which offers students an opportunity to study at the University of Seville, one of Spain's most prestigious institutions of higher learning, and to live and explore the historic city of Seville.
+JYS in Seville is an intercollegiate, educational study abroad program which offers students an opportunity to study at the University of Seville, one of Spain's most prestigious institutions of higher learning, and to live and explore the historic city of Seville.
+Students may volunteer and intern while abroad.

 Virginia Program at Oxford, England